Adenanthos cuneatus

 It is sensitive to Phytophthora cinnamomi dieback, hence requiring a sandy soil and good drainage to grow in cultivation, its natural habitat of sandy soils in heathland being an example.
 Its pollinators include bees, honey possum, silvereye and honeyeaters, particularly the western spinebill.
-A. cuneatus is grown in gardens in Australia and the western United States, and a dwarf and prostrate form are commercially available.
+A. cuneatus is grown in gardens in Australia and the western United States, and dwarf and prostrate forms are commercially available.

 Description

 Adenanthos cuneatus grows as an erect, spreading or prostrate shrub to 2 m high and wide.
 It has a woody base, known as a lignotuber, from which it can resprout after bushfire.
 The wedge-shaped (cuneate) leaves are on short petioles, and are 2 cm long and 1–1.5 cm wide, with 3 to 5 (and occasionally up to 7) rounded 'teeth' or lobes at the ends.
 New growth is red and slightly translucent.
 It glows bright red against the light, especially when the sun is low in the sky.
 New growth is mainly seen in summer, and the leaves in general are covered with fine, silvery hair.
 Occurring throughout the year but more often from August to November, the insignificant single flowers are a dull red in colour and measure around 4 cm long.
 The pollen is triangular in shape and measures 31–44 μm in length, averaging around 34 μm.

 The species is similar in many ways to its close relative A. stictus.
 The most obvious difference is in habit: the multi-stemmed, lignotuberous A. cuneatus rarely grows over 2 m in height, whereas A. stictus is a taller single-stemmed non-lignotuberous shrub that commonly reaches 5 m in height.
 Leaves are similar, but the lobes at the leaf apex are regular and crenate (rounded) in A. cuneatus, but irregular and dentate (toothed) in A. stictus.
 Also, new growth does not have a red flush in A. stictus, and juvenile leaves of A. stictus are usually much larger than adult leaves, a difference not seen in A. cuneatus.
 The flowers of the two species are very similar, differing only subtly in dimension, colour and indumentum.